HSF/hsf.github.io/_gsocproposals/2019/proposal_AllenSIMTtoSPMD.md

 ## Tasks

 - Convert basic CUDA examples to the SPMD model
-- Automatize the conversion with an LLVM code conversion engine
+- Automate the conversion with an LLVM code conversion engine
 - Generalize the code conversion engine to support the CUDA features required in Allen

 ## Expected results